pyinvoke/invoke/sites/docs/concepts/configuration.rst

 value of a given setting is used as a guide in casting the strings we get back from the shell:

-- If the current value is a string or Unicode object, it is replaced with the value from the environment, with no casting whatsoever;
+- If the current value is a Unicode string, it is replaced with the value from the environment, with no casting whatsoever;

-    * Depending on interpreter and environment, this means that a setting defaulting to a non-Unicode string type (eg a ``str`` on Python 2) may end up replaced with a Unicode string, or vice versa.
-This is intentional as it prevents users from accidentally limiting themselves to non-Unicode strings.

 - If the current value is ``None``, it too is replaced with the string from the environment;
 - Booleans are set as follows: ``0`` and the empty value/string (e.g.